-The “delicious and addictive” (Salon) Claire DeWitt series returns with a thrilling noir mystery that follows three separate narratives starring the self-proclaimed “world’s greatest detective.”
-As Lauren Beukes, author of The Shining Girls raves, these novels are “cryptic, dreamy, funny and gritty as hell…Claire DeWitt is an unreliable detective unlike any other.”
+The “delicious and addictive” (Salon) Claire DeWitt series returns with a thrilling, noirish knockout of a novel that follows three separate narratives starring the self-proclaimed “world’s greatest detective.”
+As Cara Hoffman, author of Running, says, this “is a hard-boiled, existential masterpiece.”

 Sara Gran is the author of Saturn’s Return to New York, Come Closer, Dope, as well as two previous novels featuring Claire DeWitt.
 Her work has been published in more than a dozen countries.
 Born in Brooklyn, Sara lived in New York City until 2004.
 She now lives in Los Angeles and has a successful career writing for television.